soonkienyuan/PUPILS-AND-TEACHERS-POPULATION-DEMOGRAPHIC/README.md

 Because the dataset is made up of two sheets, a new dataset will be created by joining the two sheets in tableau.

-description of each variable's dataset as detailed below
+Description of each variable's dataset as detailed below.

 | **Data Variable**         | **Data Type**                                                | **Components**                                           |